 From Launceston town centre and the castle, take the A388 north, downhill.
 At the bottom of the hill, immediately before the river, turn left onto Riverside and carry on until you reach St Thomas church.
-Beside the church there is a signposted path leading south to the priory ruins.
+Beside the church, there is a signposted path leading south to the priory ruins.

-While visiting the Priory don't miss the medieval packhose bridge across the River Kensey on Riverside, almost opposite St Thomas church.
+While visiting the Priory don't miss the medieval packhorse bridge across the River Kensey on Riverside, almost opposite St Thomas church.
 Unfortunately, the church, with its font and tympanum from the priory, is not generally open to visitors, and it was locked when we visited.

 About Launceston Priory